shabeer-syed/ACEs/index.md

 # Indicators of Adverse Childhood Experiences (ACEs) in Electronic Health Records (EHRs)

-<span style="color:red">This site is under development and accompanies the manuscript *"Development and validation of indicators for Adverse Childhood Experiences (ACEs) in English primary and secondary care records: a population-based birth cohort study"* undergoing peer-review</span>.
+<span style="color:red">This site is under development and accompanies the manuscript *"Development and validation of indicators for Adverse Childhood Experiences (ACEs) in English primary and secondary care records: a population-based birth cohort study"* submitted for journal peer-review.
+The content should not be used until the final article has been published</span>.

 ![alt text](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/Logo%20intro%20disclaimer.png "UCL ICH")